pdobb/object_identifier/README.md

 Object Identifier allows quick, easy, and uniform identification of an object by inspecting its class name and outputting any desirable attributes/methods.
 It is great for logging, sending descriptive notification messages, etc.

+Why?
+Because object identification output should be uniform and easy to build, and its output should be easy to read!
+Consistency improves readability.

 For example:

 ```ruby